 My teaching reflects my research interests and I teach on a range of modules and supervise postgraduate students across the English programme.

-- Language and Literature
+- Language and Style

 - Experimental Writing